ASoelvsten/IX-ML-Resources/README.md

 ## Examples and exercises, Google Colab

 Below you will find the links to different notebooks on Google Colab sorted by topic.
+Links to more notebooks can be found in the folder AIMS2025.

 ### Graphs